onyxframework/blog/content/posts/creating-json-apis-with-onyx-part-2.md

 keywords: [Crystal, Onyx Framework, Tutorial]
 ---

-In the second part of the tutorial we're going to create CRUD actions for our Todo list JSON API.
+In the second part of the tutorial we are going to create CRUD actions for our Todo list JSON API.
 You should have the code from [the first part](/posts/creating-json-apis-with-onyx-part-1/) available.

 <!--more-->